JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Errors.md

 % error of total:                73           78       87
 ```

-We can observe that transactions that fails and throw an exception is between
+We can observe that transactions that fails and throw an exception are between
 more than 2.7 to 7 times more common than normal transactions!
 As a consequence
 73-87% of the transactions are errors and hence the benchmark mostly measures the
 rate of error processing of a buggy application, which is not very meaningful.